franccy29/rust-practice/README.md

+# TO KEEP MY OWN PROGRESS I TOOK THE RUSTLINGS PROJECT

 # rustlings 🦀❤️

 Greetings and welcome to `rustlings`.
 This project contains small exercises to get you used to reading and writing Rust code.
 This includes reading and responding to compiler messages!